simreaney/QGIS-LISFLOOD-FP/README.md

 **Sub-grid channels** (`SGCwidth` and friends) and **weirs** can be supplied through the advanced keyword field, but have no dedicated UI.

-## A note on this machine's environment

-`GDAL_DRIVER_PATH` is set to `~/miniconda/lib/gdalplugins`, whose plugins are signed by a different team and built against a different GDAL.
-That is the source of the `dlopen ... not valid for use in process` and `Cannot find proj.db` messages you may see in QGIS.
-The plugin strips these variables from the model's environment, and tolerates the failure when enabling GDAL exceptions, so it does not affect model runs — but QGIS itself is still affected.
-Unsetting `GDAL_DRIVER_PATH` in your shell profile would clear it up.

 ## Testing

 The `core/` package has no QGIS imports, so it tests under any Python: